Mideas-Touch/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 0 -script that creates an alias, Name: ls, Value: rm * Task 1 -prints hello user, where user is the current Linux user
+Task 0 -script that creates an alias, Name: ls, Value: rm * Task 1 -prints hello user, where user is the current Linux user Task 2 -Adds /action to the PATH. /action should be the last directory the shell looks into when looking for a program